jessicarush/html-notes/HTML_elements.md

 Used to define parameters for plugins embedded with an `<object>` element.

 #### `<svg>`
-The `<svg>` tag defines a container for SVG graphics.
+The `<svg>` element defines a container for SVG graphics.
 For more information see [W3schools SVG Tutorial](https://www.w3schools.com/graphics/svg_intro.asp)

 ## Scripting

 #### `<template>`
 The template element is used to declare fragments of HTML that can be cloned and inserted in the document by script.
-The `<template>` tag holds its content hidden from the client.
+The `<template>` element holds its content hidden from the client.
 The content can be visible and rendered later by using JavaScript.
-Use the `<template>` tag when you have HTML code you want to use over and over again, but not until you ask for it.
+Use the `<template>` element when you have HTML code you want to use over and over again, but not until you ask for it.

 #### `<canvas>`
-The `<canvas>` tag is used to draw graphics, on the fly, via scripting (usually JavaScript).
-The `<canvas>` tag is only a container for graphics, you use a script to actually draw the graphics.
+The `<canvas>` element is used to draw graphics, on the fly, via scripting (usually JavaScript).
+The `<canvas>` element is only a container for graphics, you use a script to actually draw the graphics.

 ## Lists